-The HISTORY tab shows the edit history of your robot’s configuration file.
+The HISTORY tab shows a timestamped diff view of your robot’s configuration changes.

 The CODE SAMPLE tab contains boilerplate code snippets you can copy and paste into your SDK code to connect to your robot.
 There is also a JSON stub you can copy if you wish to use this robot as a remote of another robot.

 The CONTROL tab allows you to control your robot using an interface for each component of your robot.
-This is done via WebRTC.
+This is done through WebRTC.
 For example, if you have configured a base with wheels, you can control your robot’s movement with an arrow pad and fields to change base’s speed.
-If you have configured a camera component, a window in the Control tab displays the camera output.
+If you have configured a camera component, a window in the CONTROL tab displays the camera output.